 - Ice jams are regularly occurring on the Contoocook River on the Western Avenue Bridge and Patterson Hill Road Bridge.
-No damage, watched and waited for its approach and melt. - Flooding of the rivers and streams can occur, with a potential undermining of abutments, from heavy rains.
+No damage was experienced, but the Town watched and waited for the ice approach and melt. - Flooding of the rivers and streams can occur, with a potential undermining of abutments, from heavy rains.
 Amey Brook over Old Concord Road Bridge, and Ramsdell Road over the Contoocook are two examples.
-HD currently upgrading culverts. - INFO: Two sites may be available for additional flood storage capacity.
-1) A potential brownsfield (may have lead from old firing range and trapping) property on Western Avenue for flood storage capacity has been for sale for years (Lot #380-A).
+The Highway Dept is currently upgrading culverts. - INFO: Two sites may be available for additional flood storage capacity.
+1) A potential brownsfield property on Western Avenue, which may have lead from old firing range and trapping, has been for sale for years (Lot #380-A).
 New owners have not wanted the burden of cleaning the land.
 2) Another location for potential flood storage capacity is the old west paper mill site by the steel bridges, which may also be for sale.
-HMGP funding could be used for acquisition of the firing range because it has a building (as of April 2019, no HMPG funds are available but the Town could submit a Letter of Intent to be waitlisted for potential project funding).
+HMGP funding could be used for acquisition of the firing range because it has a building (as of summer 2019, HMPG funds became available again for potential project funding).